cribu/Car-Comparator/README.md

 # Car-Comparator
-compare two or more cars
+- compare two or more brand new cars